bhoang9/tekken_frame_helpers/README.md

 # tekken_framer_scraper
-One python script for getting frame data from rbnorway Another one for getting data from toolassisted
+Python scripts used to help with development of Tekken Blue Stuff.

-Tried very hard to make one for TA less hardcoded, but could not find a way that was worth the time.
+Tried very hard to make one for webscraping from TOOLASSISTED less hardcoded, but could not find a way that was worth the time.